Promilasharan/General-Motors-Telemetry-Data-Processing/README.md

 - Landing: Create a container named landing to store the telemetry data copied from the AWS S3 storage bucket using Azure Data Factory.
 - Staging: Create a container named staging to store the validated telemetry data that is ready to be copied to the Azure SQL Database.
 - Rejected: Create a container named rejected to store the telemetry data that is rejected by the validation process.
-- Azure SQL Database: Create an Azure SQL Database and set up the following table to store the validated telemetry data: sql  Copy codeCREATE TABLE TelemetryData (
+- Azure SQL Database: Create an Azure SQL Database and set up the following table to store the validated telemetry data:
-    VehicleId INT NOT NULL,
-    Timestamp DATETIME NOT NULL,
-    Latitude FLOAT NOT NULL,
-    Longitude FLOAT NOT NULL,
-    Speed FLOAT NOT NULL,
-    EngineRpm FLOAT NOT NULL,
-    Acceleration FLOAT NOT NULL,
-    PRIMARY KEY (VehicleId, Timestamp)
-);
 - Azure Function: Create an Azure Function and set up the following:
 - Runtime stack: Choose .NET Core 3.1.
 - Trigger: Choose Azure Blob Storage trigger.